BlinkUX/sequelize-mock/docs/api/model.md

 <a name="findOrCreate"></a>
 ## findOrCreate(options) -> Promise.&#60;Array.&#60;Instance, Boolean&#62;&#62;

-By default triggers a create action based on the given properties from the where in the options object.
+Executes a mock query to find or create an Instance with the given properties.
+Without any other configuration, the default behavior when no queueud query result is present is to trigger a create action based on the given properties from the where in the options object.

 **See**